webrtc-for-the-curious/webrtc-for-the-curious/content/docs/07-data-communication.md

 ![Connection establishment](../images/07-connection-establishment.png "Connection establishment")

 ### Connection Teardown Flow
 SCTP uses the `SHUTDOWN` Chunk.
-When a agent receives a `SHUTDOWN` Chunk it will wait until it receives the requested `Cumulative TSN ACK`.
+When an agent receives a `SHUTDOWN` Chunk it will wait until it receives the requested `Cumulative TSN ACK`.
 This allows a user to ensure that all data is delivered even if the connection is lossy.